rise8-us/delivery-playbooks/docs/content/practices/balanced-team.md

 ![Balanced team](../../assets/BalancedTeam.png)

-## Who’s involved?
+## Who’s Involved?
-At Rise8 we believe that the full team should be thinking about Human-Centered Design.
-While Product Designers are accountable for ensuring that we’re effectively uncovering user needs, pain points and validating the relative effectiveness of solutions- all team members make decisions that will directly impact the humans who use our products.
-Some examples of how different roles on a team may play a part in the practice of human-centered design are listed below.
+At Rise8 we believe that the full team should be a balanced team, although this may not be possible with all engagements.
+Some examples of how different roles on a team may play a part in the practice of the balanced team.

 ### Product Manager